Getting CSPM Certified

 Computer-Based Testing at Your Convenience

 When you establish eligibility and your application is approved, you will receive an “authorization to test” via email.
-This will contain login credentials for the Kryterion appointment website.
-Through this site, candidates schedule their appointment to take the examination and pay the $125.00 US testing fee.
+This will contain login credentials for the Meazure Learning appointment website.
+Through this site, candidates schedule their appointments to take the examination and pay the $75 U.S. testing fee.
 Available dates and times vary by testing location.

 After receiving the “authorization to test,” eligible candidates must take the exam within one year.
 After 12 months, your application will expire and if you wish to sit for the exam, you must reapply as a new applicant and pay the application fee again.

 Examination appointments can be rescheduled up to 72 hours in advance without penalty.
-Candidates can reschedule their exam online through the Kryterion website.
+Candidates can reschedule their exams online through the Meazure Learning website.
 If rescheduling the exam less than 72 hours in advance, a $100 rescheduling fee will be assessed.

 After receiving authorization, you must take the exam within one year.

 Those who fail to appear for a test without giving prior notice to SIA will forfeit the entire examination fee unless they can document extenuating circumstances such as a death in the family, serious illness, or military duty.
 In such circumstances, the candidate should contact SIA as soon as possible and provide an explanation of the situation in writing.
 (Email is acceptable).